wishwisdom/corda-docs-portal/content/en/platform/corda/4.8/enterprise/notary-healthcheck.md

 ## Installation

-To install the app, copy the `notaryhealthcheck-cordapp` and the `notaryhealthcheck-contract` JARs to the `cordapps` directory of a node that will run the checks.
-The `notaryhealthcheck-contract` JAR also needs to be installed on all validating notaries that are to be checked.
+To install the app, copy the `notaryhealthcheck-cordapp` and the `notaryhealthcheck-contract` `.jar` files to the `cordapps` directory of a node that will run the checks.
+The `notaryhealthcheck-contract` `.jar` also needs to be installed on all validating notaries that are to be checked.